Fish-Network/FishProtocol/FAQs.md

 ## **What is an example use case of Fish Protocol?**

 A example social use case could be pooling capital to collectively split the cost to cover a friend's funeral.
-We particularly expect to see social and non-profit capital pooling use cases.
+We expect to see social and non-profit capital pooling use cases.

 ## **What are the fees to use Fish Protocol?**